adamStawarek/SettlementSimulation/Readme.md

 ## Algorithm description

-At the begging we create empty settlement and initialize it with few roads and buildings.
+At the begin of th simulation we create empty settlement and initialize it with few roads and buildings.
 Then unitl maximum number of iterations is reached or specyfied timeout is exceeded we
-create we modify our settlement by adding new structures or
+modify our settlement by adding new structures or
-removing and changing the exisiting ones (in case of mutations).
+removing and changing the exisiting ones.
-Each time we update settlement we generate multiple sets of possible structures: buildings or roads.
+Each time we update the settlement we generate multiple sets of possible structures(that are supposed to be added or changed).
 Next we must compute fitness for each set, we do it by checking how well given structure fits current settlement.
-Rules for scoring buildings are described in section below called: 'Rules for scoring buildings'.
+Rules for computing fitness/scoring buildings are described in section below called: 'Rules for scoring buildings'.
 After that we take 2 sets with best overall fitness(we sum fitness of each structure in the set) and perform crossover:
 if we generated roads and they don't collide/cross with each other we add both of the to the new settlement, otherwise
 we add only the one with better fitness score.